NimbleNitesh/columnar_logger-main/README.md

 | 256 MB | **6.00**  | 600 MB       |
 | 512 MB | **12.00** | 1100 MB      |

+**Now with the updated code time taken and memory consumed both depend on the value of variable `LIMIT` itself.
+Refer the video attached to see details.**

 ## Testable CLI
 Just run the program.
 The CLI interface is built to take the path to a log file and generate the output at the desired location.